Arkansas Prekindergarten Research Alliance

-This alliance seeks to examine factors related to improving the quality and effectiveness of New Mexico’s prekindergarten programs and their impact on children's school readiness and grade 3 success.
+This alliance seeks to examine factors related to improving the quality and effectiveness of the state's prekindergarten programs and their impact on children's school readiness and grade 3 success.
 Alliance work includes developing a research agenda, conducting research, and supporting the use of data and evidence to improve practice, policy, and student outcomes.

-During this quarter, the New Mexico Prekindergarten Research Alliance liaison and members communicated regularly to address questions, discuss alliance projects, and plan and hold events.
+During this quarter, the Arkansas Prekindergarten Research Alliance liaison and members communicated regularly to address questions and to plan and hold events.

-In addition, the alliance began planning for a bridge event webinar, "Leading the Way: How States Are Addressing Early Learning Under ESSA," which was held March 21, 2017.
+On March 21, the alliance sponsored a bridge event webinar titled "Leading the Way: How States Are Addressing Early Learning Under ESSA."
 Cohosted by the Center on Enhancing Early Learning Outcomes (CEELO), this webinar provided resources and strategies for integrating early learning into state plans for the Every Student Succeeds Act (ESSA), including examples from state leaders in Arkansas, Louisiana, Michigan, and Washington.
-The New Mexico Prekindergarten Research Alliance liaison contributed to the planning and presentation of this bridge event.

 Learn more »